tomy2105/KnowledgeNotes/cpp/cpp11.md

 e.g. `[](int x, int y) -> int { return x + y; }`

-_capture_ can be:
+_capture_ specifies which variables outside of the lambda can be used inside it's body and can be:

-- `[]        //no variables defined.
-Attempting to use any external variables in the lambda is an error.
+- `[]` - no variables captured.
-[x, &y]   //x is captured by value, y is captured by reference [&]       //any external variable is implicitly captured by reference if used [=]       //any external variable is implicitly captured by value if used [&, x]    //x is explicitly captured by value.
+- `[x, &y]` - x is captured by value, y is captured by reference
+- `[&]` - any external variable is implicitly captured by reference if used
+- `[=]` - any external variable is implicitly captured by value if used
+- `[&, x]    //x is explicitly captured by value.
 Other variables will be captured by reference [=, &z]   //z is explicitly captured by reference.
 Other variables will be captured by value

 Variables captured by value are constant by default.
 Adding `mutable` after the parameter list makes them non-constant.